TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

                   }
               }

-         They can be used like :ts:`property` used for OG tags in the example.
+         They can be used like :typoscript:`property` used for OG tags in the example.

          You may also supply multiple values for one name, which results in multiple meta tags with the same name to be rendered.

-         Result for :ts:`og:description`:
+         Result for :typoscript:`og:description`:

          .. code-block:: html